Tornadoes of 1953: June 7–9

-Just under one month after the deadly Waco outbreak, an even deadlier tornado outbreak sequence struck the Great Plains, Great Lakes, and even New England in Early-June.
+Less than one month after the deadly Waco outbreak, an even deadlier tornado outbreak sequence struck the Great Plains, Great Lakes, and even New England in early June.
 It started on June 7, when a tornado outbreak spawned 34 tornadoes across the Great Plains.
 The strongest and only fatal tornado of the day was a .25 mi wide F4 tornado that struck areas near Arcadia, Nebraska.
 It injured no one, but killed 11, including an entire family of 10 at a swept away farm.
 In Iowa, a 200 yd wide F2 tornado traveled 116 mi, destroying several barns, but causing no casualties.
 In all, tornadoes on June 7 killed 11 and injured 19.

-June 8 had way fewer tornadoes than the previous day, but the nine tornadoes that hit Michigan and Ohio that day were way stronger and deadlier.
+While June 8 had fewer tornadoes than the previous day, the nine tornadoes that hit Michigan and Ohio that day were stronger and deadlier.
 The first fatal tornado of the day was an F4 tornado that struck Temperance, Michigan before moving through areas south of Erie, killing four and injuring 17.
 The only Ohio tornado of the day then touched down and became a long-tracked F4 tornado family (which may have reached F5 intensity in Cygnet, Jerry City, or both) that struck the cities of Fremont, Sandusky, Elyria, and even Western Cleveland, causing catastrophic damage, killing 17, and injuring 379 on its 118 mi path.
 Back in Michigan, an F3 tornado killed one and injured five between Sharon Hollow and Ann Arbor.
 At the same time, another F3 tornado struck Highland Charter Township, injuring 11.
 A massive, 833 yd wide F2 tornado then hit the north side of Oscoda, killing four and injuring 13.
 An F3 tornado then touched down and caused considerable damage on the south side of Spruce, although it was the only significant (F2+) tornado of the day to not cause casualties.
 The strongest and deadliest tornado then touched down and struck the northern suburbs of Flint, Michigan in the community of Beecher at F5 intensity with little to no warning.
 The large 833 yd wide tornado obliterated and swept away many homes and a staggering 113 people lost their lives in the town alone.
 The tornado killed a total of 116 people and injured 844 others.
 After that tornado lifted, the same cell produced the final tornado of the day.
 The large, long tracked, 833 yd wide F4 tornado carved a 33.8 mi path of destruction through rural Lapeer and St. Clair Counties, injuring 23, thus becoming the only violent tornado of the outbreak sequence to not cause any fatalities.
 In all, 12 tornadoes touched down on June 8, killing 142 people and injuring 1,293 others.